semantic-release/issue-parser/README.md

 Type: `Array<Object>`

-List of issues and pull requests closed.
+List of issues and pull requests closed.<br>
 Each action has the following properties:

 | Name   | Type     | Description                                                                           |
 |--------|----------|---------------------------------------------------------------------------------------|